SevenSixtyTwo/mp4-to-gif-tgbot/README.md

-telegram bot for converting .mp4 files to .gif via ffmpeg. \n maybe I'll make it just an interface for ffmpeg.
+telegram bot for converting .mp4 files to .gif via ffmpeg. maybe I'll make it just an interface for ffmpeg.